songlab-cal/CherryML/README.md

 This package also enables seamless reproduction of all results in our paper.

-# Demo: CherryML applied to the LG model
+# Demo: CherryML applied to the LG model (runtime on a normal computer: 1 - 5 minutes)

 The following command learns a rate matrix from a set of MSAs, trees, and site rates (try it out!):